marhali/microservice-spa-starter/.infrastructure/README.md

 ### certs-setup
 Creates a local CA with signed client certificates.
 Certificates can be found under [./data/certs](./data/certs/).

+The CA should be added to trusted Root-CA's for seamless integration.

 ### elasticsearch

 ### kibana